-Compare pet insurance estimates for your Domestic Shorthair from NZ's top providers.
-The Domestic Shorthair (moggy) is NZ's most common cat - find the right cover for conditions like urinary tract disease, dental issues, and diabetes.
+Compare pet insurance estimates for your Domestic Shorthair from Australia's leading providers.
+The Domestic Shorthair is Australia's most common cat type, with generally affordable insurance premiums and a broad range of cover options.

 Popular Choice Featured Provider